liquinlab/elm-smile/docs/labconfig.md

 ![Github overview](/images/labconfig-github-overview.png)

-Next you should clone a local copy of this repo to your computer:
+Next you should clone a local copy of this repo to your computer with the link found under the "Use this template" tab shown below:

 ![Cloned repo](/images/labconfig-github-clone.png)

 ![Github commandline](/images/labconfig-github-clone-commandline.png)

-The results is you will have a fresh copy of the Smile project files in a folder on your computer
+After successfully cloning your repository to your local system, you will have a fresh copy of the Smile project files in a folder on your computer.
+This repository/folder will now serve as a template for each new project/experiment.

 ## Setup Firebase

 Data storage and recording is provided using Firebase cloud services (specifically Firestore which is a database service provided under the general Firebase sytem).
-You need to create a Firebase account and then create a Firestore project.
+You need to create a Firebase account and a Firestore project.

 First, go to https://console.firebase.google.com and create an account.
 After